It's definitely contemporary with clean lines but Scandinavian style is also warm and definitely casual.

 - Accessories - hold back on having lots and lots of accessories.
 Add colour through your accessories with beautiful glass pieces, cushions with texture and prints.
 Bright colours or calming pastels such as blush pink, ice blues and mint greens - you can choose either way.

-- Black and white - is also a big contributor to scandi style like this ring cone kit.
+- Black and white - is also a big contributor to scandi style like the MakeKit Ring Cone box which you can make and design yourself!.
 White bedding makes a room look clean and fresh.
 Be careful not to overdo the black and white theme as it can look and feel cold.

 This style stems from long, cold winters where everyone is spending a lot of time indoors, so it's no wonder they're craving light coloured walls and floors with bright sunshine colours such as turquoise, red, yellow and greens.